Tesla Model Y Updates: Price Adjustments and the New E41 Variant for UK Buyers

 The Trade-Off Question: Features vs Affordability

-• Significant cost savings over premium variants
+• Lower cost compared with premium variants

-• Maintained safety systems and Autopilot capabilities
+• Retention of core safety systems and Autopilot capabilities

-• Potential for excellent resale value retention
+• Potential for strong resale value

 For many UK buyers, particularly those accessing vehicles through electric car salary sacrifice schemes, the cost savings may outweigh the feature reductions, especially given the low 3% Benefit-in-Kind rate for electric vehicles.